grafana/tempo/docs/sources/tempo/metrics-generator/span_metrics.md

                 value: SPAN_KIND_SERVER
 ```

-In this example, spans which are of `kind` "server" are included for metrics export.
+In this example, only spans which are of `kind` "server" are included for
+metrics export.

-When selecting spans based on non-intrinsic attributes, it is required to specify the scope of the attribute, similar to how it is specified in TraceQL.
+When selecting spans based on non-intrinsic attributes, it is required to
+specify the scope of the attribute, similar to how it is specified in TraceQL.

-For example, if the `resource` contains a `location` attribute which is to be used in a filter policy, then the reference needs to be specified as `resource.location`.
+For example, if the `resource` contains a `location` attribute which is to be
+used in a filter policy, then the reference needs to be specified as
-This requires users to know and specify which scope an attribute is to be found and avoids the ambiguity of conflicting values at differing scopes.
+`resource.location`.
+This requires users to know and specify which scope an
+attribute is to be found and avoids the ambiguity of conflicting values at
+differing scopes.
 The following may help illustrate.

 ```yaml
 ---